Cruzeiro is one victory away from equaling Atlético’s record in Serie B

 Cruzeiro still has eight games as home team in this Serie B. Therefore, it can reach up to 57 points (the 33 already won plus the 24 in play).

-The record at home in the current format divided by Nutico (2006) and Corinthians (2008), who got 50 points.
+The record at home in the current format shared by Nutico (2006) and Corinthians (2008), who got 50 points.

 The celestial team welcomes Chapecoense, Nutico, Cricima, Operrio-PR, Vasco, Ituano, Guarani and CSA until the end of Serie B.